smeghead/php-snip-base64-like/README.md

 ## Features

 - Detects base64-like text using configurable length thresholds and alphabet heuristics.
-- Replaces oversized segments with a placeholder that records the original byte size.
+- Replaces oversized segments with a compact summary that records the original byte size and a short preview.
 - Supports both raw strings and structured payloads (arrays, `JsonSerializable`, objects implementing `__toString()`).
 - Keeps the surrounding JSON or log structure intact so downstream tooling still works.